thgeraads/gt-sound-randomizer/README.md

 1. Download the .exe file from the [releases tab](https://github.com/thgeraads/gt-sound-randomizer/releases).
 2. Run the `randomizer.exe`file.

+_If your browser/Windows SmartScreen says that this app is not safe to run, don't worry.
+This is because the app doesn't have a valid certificate.
+Click more info > run anyway.
+If you don't feel comfortable running the EXE, you can look into the source code yourself.
+Or follow the "Other OS" instructions below._

 ### Other OS
 1. Download and install Python 3.8 (obviously).